iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Hilbert Space.md

 **Recall**

 Onto meaning that it maps to everything in the output space $\mathcal H_2$ for the operator.
-Injective means that, there all different elements in the input space $\mathcal H_1$ maps to a different element in $\mathcal H_2$.
+Injective means that, there are all different elements in the input space $\mathcal H_1$ maps to a different element in $\mathcal H_2$.